lepelog/botw-ex-all-shrines/all shrines route.md

 110 KAYRA MAH: Take the left side of the middle path

-Run out of the cave, climb back hill, run to the lava lake, glide onto rocks, magnesis box in middle, gale(1) onto it, gale(0) to shrine after cutscene
+Wait until noon at cook place, run out of the cave, climb back hill, run to the lava lake, glide onto rocks, magnesis box in middle, gale(1) onto it, gale(0) to shrine after cutscene

-111 RINU HONIKA SHRINE: TODO
+111 RINU HONIKA SHRINE: run, spin through the flames, place bomb on ground, destroy cracked block with other bomb, magnesis block over bomb, slightly left, stasis, hit once, shield jump ontop of it, detonate bomb, unstasis, fly to end

 warp to naboris, west to korok puzzle, __photo guardian stalker__ rocklaunch to naboris pillars, climb snowy mountains grab snowball, cover the wall pedestal, enter shrine [16 PM]